How do I register?

 Can drive my students to Impact?
 If the adults are training on campus how will my kids get to Impact?

 This is a great question and one you will need to think about.
-TL, and that includes youth pastors, are required to be on campus for Gold School weekend training.
+TL, and that includes youth pastors, are required to be on campus for Gold School Sunday training.
 Someone beside the adults who are going to be on campus is required to drop off students.
-Impact has been happening for years and this is difficult, but it can be done.
+Impact has been operating for over 30 years and we know this is difficult, but it can be done.
 Please call if you would like help with some suggestions.

 What makes Impact unique?